 UNH Health Insurance Requirement

-- The system to waive or enroll is open.
-Complete the process by August 10 to avoid a late payment penalty.
+- The system to waive or enroll is now open.

-- NEW View and download the 2017-18 Student Health Benefits Plan brochure to see details and pricing.
+- View and download the 2018-19 Student Health Benefits Plan brochure to see details and pricing.

-- to ensure that students have access to health care services beyond what is available on campus
+- to ensure access to health care services beyond what is available on campus

 - to provide financial protection for major illness or injury